durandaltheta/sthread/README.md

 simple API.

 Instead of functions worker threads execute c++ functors.
-A functor is a class which has a function call overload allowing you to execute the functor like a function, IE:
+A functor is a class which has a function call overload allowing you to execute the object like a function, IE:
 ```
 struct MyClass {